lightstep/cloud-native-observability/03 - anatomy-of-observability.md

 in a consistent fashion regardless of type.
-This allows us to perform actual cross-cutting queries and comparisons between signals, have a shared syntax to express aggregations, groups, filters, and so forth, and reduce the cost and maintenence burden required to operate the storage layer.
+This allows us to perform actual cross-cutting queries and comparisons between signals, have a shared syntax to express aggregations, groups, filters, and so forth, and reduce the cost and maintenance burden required to operate the storage layer.
 This cost shouldn't just be thought of as 'how much am I spending to keep this stuff operating', either -- controlling how much you're spending to keep this data around, and figuring out how useful it is, is key.